Primary

 You can row both arms together, alternate, or do all reps on one side before switching.
 If one side is weaker, start with that side when fresh.
 The independent handles reveal which lat is lagging.

-Want Iso-Lateral Row in your program?
+See where Iso-Lateral Row fits in your weekly plan

 Sit at iso-lateral row machine.